rkitover/windows-dev-guide/README.md

 }
 ```

 .
+For a single value from the pipeline use `$($input)` instead.

 This is of course much less efficient than using a process block,
 but for small inputs of a couple of values it's fine.

 The equivalent of `/dev/null` is `$null`, so a command such as: